hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Service/create.md

 **Json parameters**:

-* Name – User-defined name for the service.
+* Name – Service name
 * Labels – A list of labels in format key=value.
 * Image – A string specifying the image name to use for the container.
 * Entrypoint – The entrypoint to run when starting the container.